rmcooke/quandlism/README.md

 > grunt all

-Which tells quandlism to concatentate the coffee files, process them and put the output in quandlism.js
+This tells quandlism to concatentate the coffee files, process them and put the output in quandlism.js

 ### Test App